 Our research team looked at six major real estate exam prep companies that offered courses across the nation.
 Our first step was to rate them based on availability, comprehensiveness and effectiveness.
 Then, we checked out what former students and industry experts had to say about the programs.
 That narrowed our field to our three finalists.
 We dug deeper into these, exploring the course materials, instructor support and any guarantees the company offered to come up with our final ranking.

 Kaplan Real Estate Education’s excellent pass rates, interactive programs and high praise from students made it the obvious number-one choice.
-Depending on where you live, 360 Training could be a better fit.
+Depending on where you live, Real Estate Exam Scholars could be a better fit.
 Check out all of our reviews below to learn more about the states each company serves and what their programs have to offer.

 A Full List of Every Real Estate Exam Prep Course Worth Considering